Country Guides

 How is end-of-service gratuity calculated in Saudi Arabia?

-End-of-service gratuity is calculated on basic salary only, not total compensation.
-The formula is half a month's basic wage per year for the first five years of service, and one full month's basic wage per year thereafter.
+End-of-service gratuity is calculated on the actual wage, which is basic salary plus fixed allowances such as housing.
+The formula is half a month's wage per year for the first five years of service, and one full month's wage per year thereafter.
 Gratuity accrues from day one.
-Employees must complete at least two years of service to qualify on resignation, and at least one year to qualify on termination.
+On employer-initiated termination, the full accrued award is payable regardless of length of service.
+On resignation, a minimum of two years of service is required to qualify.

 Ready to Work With Us?